Reference architectures

 Deviating from the suggested reference architectures

-As a general guideline, the further away you move from the reference architectures, the harder it is to get support for it.
-With any deviation, you’re introducing a layer of complexity that adds challenges to finding out where potential issues might lie.
+The further away you move from the reference architectures, the harder it is to get support.
+With each deviation, you introduce a layer of complexity that complicates troubleshooting potential issues.

-The reference architectures use the official Linux packages or Helm Charts to install and configure the various components.
-The components are installed on separate machines (virtualized or bare metal), with machine hardware requirements listed in the “Configuration” column and equivalent VM standard sizes listed in GCP/AWS/Azure columns of each available reference architecture.
+These architectures use the official Linux packages or Helm Charts to install and configure the various components.
+The components are installed on separate machines (virtualized or Bare Metal).
+Machine hardware requirements listed in the Configuration column.
+Equivalent VM standard sizes are listed in the GCP/AWS/Azure columns of each available architecture.

-Running components on Docker (including Docker Compose) with the same specs should be fine, as Docker is well known in terms of support.
-However, it is still an additional layer and may still add some support complexities, such as not being able to run strace easily in containers.
+You can run GitLab components on Docker, including Docker Compose.
+Docker is well supported and provides consistent specifications across environments.
+However, it is still an additional layer and might add some support complexities.
+For example, not being able to run strace in containers.

 Unsupported designs